IBM-Cloud/weather-company-data-demo/README.md

   git clone https://github.com/IBM-Bluemix/twctestapp.git
   ```

-4. `cd` into this newly created directory
+4. `cd` into this newly created directory.

 5. Edit the `manifest.yml` file and change the `<name>` and `<host>` to something unique.